Ranpo Edogawa

 Inspector Zenigata as well is said to be a descendant of Zenigata Heiji, the Edo period detective series by the novelist Kodo Nomura, a contemporary of Ranpo Edogawa.

 Edogawa's lifelong efforts as a writer and promoter of the western detective novel in Japan have been well-rewarded.
-Police procedurals and "cozy" mystery fiction are staples of Japanese television and populate the best-seller lists.
+Police procedurals and cozy mystery fiction are staples of Japanese television and dominate the best-seller lists.
 The genre is hugely popular in manga and anime.

 Nippon published a concise retrospective of Ranpo Edogawa's literary career by Kimie Itakura, featuring an interview with Takumi Ishikawa, professor of modern literature and culture at Rikkyo University.

-The Ranpo Edogawa estate is managed by Rikkyo University as the Edogawa Rampo Memorial Center for Popular Culture Studies.
+The Ranpo Edogawa estate is managed by Rikkyo University at the Edogawa Rampo Memorial Center for Popular Culture Studies.